The American black bear is the smallest and most widely distributed bear species in North America.

 Reproduction

-After about 10 weeks, a litter of generally two to three cubs is born.
-The family will leave the den when the cubs are approximately three months old.
-For the first year and a half of their lives, the young cubs remain with the mother, who is the sole caregiver.
-The cubs grow rapidly during their first year of life.
-At birth, the sightless cubs weigh about eight ounces.
-By six weeks of age, they weigh between three and four pounds.
-Typically, cubs weigh between 25 and 65 pounds by September, and by the time they enter the overwinter den with the mother in early November, they may weigh nearly 70-80 pounds.
+After about 10 weeks, she gives birth to a litter of about two to three cubs.
+The family leaves their den when the cubs are around three months old.
+For the first year and a half, the cubs stay with their mother, who takes care of them all by herself.
+The cubs grow quickly in their first year.
+When they are born, they are tiny and weigh about eight ounces, and they can’t see.
+By the time they are six weeks old, they weigh between three and four pounds.
+By September, they usually weigh between 25 and 65 pounds, and when they go back into the den with their mother in early November, they might weigh as much as 70 to 80 pounds.

 Communication